10cm (band): 2010–2011: Debut and 1.0

-Their debut EP, which was released in April 2010, was recorded with a microphone covered in stockings and the album cover was 100% made by themselves and 3000 copies were published.
-The album was sold out in one month, and the band gained popularity.
+Their debut EP, which was released in April 2010, was recorded with a microphone covered in stockings, and the album cover was 100% made by themselves.
+3000 copies were published.
+The album sold out in one month, and the band gained popularity.
 In 2011, the band released their first studio album 1.0.
-The band describe the music in the album was targeted towards office women in their late 20s to their 30s, and seek their empathies, which was a contrast to their early music, but gained popularity for their brutally honest and sensual lyrics.
+The band described the music in the album as targeted towards office women in their late 20s to their 30s, and seeked their empathy, which was a contrast to their early music, but gained popularity for their brutally honest and sensual lyrics.
 The first 10,000 copies were sold out on the release day.
 The band's early activities involved playing the djembe which was influenced from performances of Jason Mraz and Toca Rivera.

 2012–2017: 2.0 and 3.0

 The band released 2.0 in 2012.
-The band tried to create an adult-oriented sound that reminds them of the 1960s, that would resemble the vibe of Let It Be by the Beatles, which was widely contrasting to the band's refined production in their debut album.
-Also while the production on 1.0 was minimalistic, the range of different instruments used on 2.0 increased, and different genres such as modern rock and tango were also explored.
+The band tried to create an adult-oriented sound that reminds them of the 1960s, that would resemble the vibe of Let It Be by the Beatles, which was widely contrasting to the band's refined production of their debut album.
+Also, while the production on 1.0 was minimalistic, the range of different instruments used on 2.0 increased, and different genres such as modern rock and tango were also explored.
 3.0 was released in 2014, and the vocal parts for Cheol-jong increased compared to the previous albums.

 2017–present: Yoon's departure and future career

-In June 2017, Yoon suddenly announced to departure from the group, which was later revealed to be a decision made by Yoon to not disturb his bandmate Kwon by Yoon's legal troubles related with Yoon smoking Marijuana, which led to 10cm becoming a one man band.
+In June 2017, Yoon suddenly announced to departure from the group, which was later revealed to be a decision made by Yoon to not disturb his bandmate Kwon by Yoon's legal troubles related to him smoking Marijuana, which led to 10cm becoming a one-man band.
 In September 2017, the release of 4.0 was announced.

+On February 13, 2025, 10cm signed an exclusive contract with Cam With Us.